6-Band Prompt Decomposition: The Complete Technical Guide

 x(t) = Σ x(nT) · sinc((t - nT) / T)

-I built the sinc-LLM framework on a Nyquist-Shannon argument applied to prompts: every effective specification samples exactly six bands, identified empirically from 275 production prompt-response pairs across 11 autonomous agents.
-This article maps each band, its measured weight in output quality, and the diagnostic question you can ask any AI vendor about how they handle it.
+I built the sinc-LLM framework on a Nyquist-Shannon argument applied to prompts.
+Every good specification covers exactly six bands.
+I found these bands by studying 275 real prompt-response pairs across 11 autonomous agents.
+This article explains each band, how much it affects quality, and what you can ask any AI vendor to see how they handle it.

 Band 0: PERSONA, Who Answers